Mike-Yue/tk_bot/README.md

 	- Currently on an AWS T2.mico EC2 instance

-2: Connect to a DB (probably Postgres?) so that data is persisted even when bot is offline
+2: ~~Connect to a DB (probably Postgres?) so that data is persisted even when bot is offline~~

+	- Set up with DynamoDB

 3: Improve image processing so that OCR can recognize screenshot text better